zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 describe a store, especially a smaller store.
 The t erm “shoplifting” refers to stealing something from the store.
 “To lift” someth ing is to raise it up, usually with your hands.
 Sometimes, however, we use that word “l ift” to mean “steal,” and in the case of shoplifting, we’re referring to people who are stealing things from a store.
 A “shoplifter” is a person who steals.

 Thelma says, “From now on, it’s zero tolerance.”
-“Z ero tolerance” (tolerance) is a policy or a rule that says that you are not going t o allow this even once.
+“Z ero tolerance” (tolerance) is a policy or a rule that says that you are not going to allow this even once.
 There are no exceptions to the policy.
 For example, let’s  say a school has a zero- tolerance policy against students who are drinking.
 (We’re talking now about high school.
 Remember, in the United States you can’t dr ink legally until you’re 21 years old.)

 If the school has a zero-tolerance policy on drinki ng, that means that if a student is caught drinking – say, by a teacher – there is no “next time” for that student.
 The student is removed from the school.
 Even one vi olation, even one time breaking the rule, is enough for you to perhaps be expelled, or kicked out of a school.
 That’s a zero-tolerance policy.
 Well, Thelm a has a zero-tolerance policy on shoplifters.

 She explains, “I don’t care if they’re petty thieve s or kleptomaniacs.
-I’m rooting out every instance of shoplifting and prosecuting t o the full extent of the law.”
+I’m rooting out every instance of shoplifting and prosecuting to the full extent of the law.”
 What Thelma is saying here is that she is going to catch every single person who steals something, and she’s going to have that pers on punished.
 It doesn’t matter if the person steals something small or something l arge, if a person steals something only once or many times.

 She says, “I don’t care if they,” meaning the thiev es, “are petty thieves.”
 “Petty” (petty) is something that is small or unimportant.
 A “petty thief” would be a person that steals small things, maybe a $10 bracelet or a  $5 T-shirt – something that is not worth a lot of money.
 A “kleptomaniac” (kleptom aniac) is a person who steals all the time because they have almost like a diseas e; they need to steal things.
 They are addicted, if you will, to stealing.